Alina-Drahos/cool-banking-app/README.md

 ﻿# cool-banking-app
-Environment Variable:
-Please retrieve the variable from the QuickStart sample app.
-Your client id and your secret id should be uniquly generated and can be retrieved from the PLAID Dashboard once you are logged in
+Backend Part:
+Please look for instructions in the README.md file located in the backend folder

+Frontend Part:
+Please look for instructions in the README.md file located in the frontend folder